fortinetdev/terraform-provider-fortimanager/website/docs/index.html.markdown

 ```

+Before using this provider, WebServices access with FortiManager need to be enabled.
+See `Guides->Enabling Web Services` to enable FortiManager WebServices.

 If it is used for testing, you can set `insecure` to "true" and unset `cabundlefile` to quickly set the provider up, for example:

 ```hcl